sofer/blog/_posts/2008-12-08-outline-of-money-revisited.markdown

 layout: post
 title: An Outline of Money revisited
 category: money
+standfirst: Geoffrey Crowther wrote about the Great Depression in the final chapter of his book _"An Outline of Money"_ [1].
+Despite being written in the 1940's, what he had to say has more relevance to the current economic crisis than anything else I have read on the subject.*
 ---

 Geoffrey Crowther wrote about the Great Depression in the final chapter of his book _"An Outline of Money"_ [1].
 Despite being written in the 1940's, what he had to say has more relevance to the current economic crisis than anything else I have read on the subject.*